brab0/appt-demo/README.md

 [![Watch the video](https://raw.githubusercontent.com/brab0/appt-demo/master/Screen%20Shot%202018-05-24%20at%2001.13.33.png)](https://www.youtube.com/embed/05583QPXGLg?rel=0&amp;showinfo=0)

-## Contacts App
+## Contacts Api
-Now the project base for our application is ready, lets get to work!

-First, lets remove the default generated log message from `MainModule` and create our database connector component called `ApiDatabase`:
+If you have used `@appt/cli`, as shown above, and executed (`npm start`) the project, you might have seen an `Appt is up!` message.
+Which means, we're ready to move on.
+Lets just remove the default generated log from `MainModule` and create our database connector component called `ApiDatabase`:
 ```javascript
 import { ApptComponent, TDatabase } from  '@appt/core';
 import { Mongoose } from  '@appt/mongoose';